 The snow-capped Eiger looms ahead while the green valley behind us slowly turns into a miniature Swiss alpine painting.

-We change trains at Kleine Scheidegg for our final leg, a spectacular 50-minute ascent on the red-and-yellow Jungfrau Railway.
+Change trains at Kleine Scheidegg for the final leg and a spectacular 50-minute ascent on the red-and-yellow Jungfrau Railway.

 Built by Swiss railway pioneer Adolf Guyer-Zeller, this rack-and-pinion track climbs at a steep gradient of up to 25 percent.